Governor of North Carolina

 After earning a law degree from UNC, Roy returned home to Nash County to practice law and, with his wife Kristin, raise three daughters – Hilary, Natalie, and Claire.

-Governor Cooper entered public service because he loves North Carolina and understands the challenges facing our families and communities.
-At home, he served as a Sunday school teacher and volunteered in public schools.
-In the NC House and Senate, he fought to increase teacher pay and reduce class sizes.
+Roy entered public service because he loves North Carolina and understands the challenges facing its families and communities.
+At home, he served as a Sunday School teacher and tutored in public schools.
+In the NC House and Senate, Roy fought to increase teacher pay and reduce class sizes.
 He wrote North Carolina’s first children’s health insurance initiative.
-Cooper believes every child in North Carolina deserves the same opportunities that he had – and that he wanted for his own three daughters.

 Roy believes every child in North Carolina deserves the same opportunities that he had – and that he wants for his own daughters.

 As governor of North Carolina, Roy has fought for good-paying jobs, strong public schools, access to quality, affordable health care, and a safer and more just North Carolina.

 Roy has announced tens of thousands of new jobs across North Carolina, including in North Carolina’s rural and economically distressed counties.
 He has also created initiatives such as NC Job Ready, Finish Line Grants, and Hometown Strong.

 Governor Cooper worked with members of both parties to repeal HB2 to fight discrimination and repair the damage to North Carolina’s economy and reputation.
 His leadership put North Carolina back on a path to success and opened the door for thousands of new jobs and the return of concerts, shows, and major athletic events such as the NBA All-Star Game.

 He has also issued Executive Orders prohibiting workplace discrimination and establishing paid parental leave for 56,000 state employees and launched a Clean Energy Plan to create good-paying jobs, increase the use of renewable energy, and fight climate change.